-If your hiring team wasn’t reaping the benefits of video interviews prior to the pandemic, you probably made a quick shift.
+If your hiring team wasn’t reaping the benefits of a structured video interview process prior to 2020, you probably made a quick shift.
 Most likely, you’re here because you now recognize the benefits of streamlining the hiring process and improving the candidate experience by making video interviews a permanent part of your talent acquisition toolbox.
 You also realize how important it is to have everyone on board.

 Fortunately, you can train your team to effectively use a video interview platform.
 You’ve found plenty of resources and tips to transition your hiring staff.
 But getting your team on board with video interviews is only half of the equation.
 Candidates are the other half you need to consider.

 You come across talent from all walks of life and in different stages of their careers.
 Most candidates use video technology to communicate with family and friends.
 But facing a camera for an interview may still feel unnatural.
 It could feel as though they cannot make a personal connection.
 And it’s difficult for some people to believe they’ve been fairly assessed for a position without facing their interviewer.

 You know video interviews provide a convenient way for candidates to connect and prove themselves without the pressure of stressful commutes or complicated scheduling.
 You also know you can offer them the fairest and most consistent assessment by collaborating with your team over the same interview.
 But you need to convince the talent.

 Here are our tips to get top talent on board with video interviews so everyone feels comfortable and confident during the hiring process: